Micro Encoder FAQ

 If a failure occurs due to our responsibility within the above warranty period, we will repair or replace the product free of charge.

-Please note that the warranty applies only to the delivered product itself, and expenses associated with replacement work, such as labor cost, and any compensation for damages are outside our responsibility.
+Please note that the warranty applies only to the delivered product itself.
+Expenses associated with replacement work, such as labor costs, and compensation for damages are outside our responsibility.

 Regarding service life, the design life depends on the operating environment and is mainly affected by aging deterioration of the LED or bearings.

-As a recommendation, replacement is suggested after 2 years.
+As a recommendation, replacement is suggested after two years.

 Please note that this is not a universal guideline for all products, since it depends on the operating environment.

-It is affected by operating temperature and energizing time, and if power is continuously applied, light output may degrade by about 10% over 3 to 5 years.
+It is affected by operating temperature and energizing time.
+If power is continuously applied, light output may degrade by about 10% over three to five years.

-This is still within a range that does not cause any performance issue, but by replacing the unit or requesting calibration after 1 to 2 years, highly reliable performance can be maintained.
+This is still within a range that does not cause any performance issue, but by replacing the unit or requesting calibration after one to two years, highly reliable performance can be maintained.

 For calibration requests, click here.